1. Skip to content

 DW fact check: False

-A reverse image search of that same screenshot has been shared in past years with claims of rape and sexual abuse, but from different regions.
+A reverse image search of that screenshot revealed that is has been shared in past years with claims of rape and sexual abuse, but from different regions.
 For example, it was attributed to a gang rape in the Indian province of Manipur in 2023, claiming to show Hindu men kidnapping and gang-raping a Christian girl.
 In 2021, it went viral in Indonesia, claiming to show an Indonesian migrant worker woman tortured and raped by five Bangladeshi citizens.

 The Indian fact-checking platform Boom traced the video back to its origin in East Bengaluru's Ramamurthy Nagar in May 2021, where police arrested 12 Bangladeshi nationals, including three women, for the assault and rape of a 22-year-old.